Network Stress Test

 Most customer testing will not fall under this policy.
 Normally, tasks like customer unit tests simulating large workloads for stress testing do not generate traffic that qualifies as network stress tests.
 This policy only applies when a customer's network stress test generates traffic from their Amazon EC2 instances which meets one or more of the following criteria: sustains, in aggregate, for more than 1 minute, over 1 Gbps (1 billion bits per second) or 1

 Network stress tests that meet this policy's criteria have risks: the customer may be detected and/or reported as being abusive; the customer might be unintentionally abusive and/or impactful to other entities; and the customer might have mitigations applied to their instances, which can impact their tests as well as their production workloads.
 If a customer is unsure if their tests meet these criteria, they should follow this policy, and have AWS evaluate the tests.
-To improve the experience for the customer and other entities that might be impacted by such a test, before these stress tests are performed, the customer must fill out an Amazon EC2 Network Stress Test intake form, which can be obtained by sending an email to firstname.lastname@example.org.
+To improve the experience for the customer and other entities that might be impacted by such a test, before these stress tests are performed, the customer must fill out an Amazon EC2 Network Stress Test intake form, which can be obtained by completing the form.
 If a customer’s network stress tests are performed via means other than directly from their EC2 instances, i.e. via external or other AWS services, they should send an email to determine if they need to submit a form.
 AWS will generally respond to e-mail inquiries within 48 hours, please feel free to follow up if you have not received a response within that time frame.

 Upon receiving the form, AWS will evaluate the test parameters and respond with what steps are needed to help prevent accidental impact.
 If AWS determines there is not likely to